-Our bed bug pest control plans are custom tailored to your specific situation and needs.
+Our bed bug pest control plans are custom-tailored to your specific situation and needs.
 Not all bed bug infestations are the same.
 Despite their name, bed bugs can also infest cushioned furniture and other areas of your home.
-One of the most proven and effective methods to control bed bug infestations is heat treatments.
-Learn more about our bed bug heat treatments here.
+One of the most proven and effective methods to control bed bug infestations is heat treatment.

 Bed bugs are one of the most prevalent species of insect in the U.S. Based on the latest Bugs Without Borders Survey, conducted by the National Pest Management Association and the University of Kentucky, 99.6% of pest control professionals stated that they had come across a bed bug infestation in the last year.

 This is why bed bug pest control is so vital.
 It is often difficult to determine whether you actually have an infestation but some of the warning signs are:

 - Blood on your sheets, pillows or other bedclothes.
 Sofas and other cushioned furniture may show blood spots as well.

 - Dark/rusty spots of bed bug excrement on bedding, furniture, clothing, walls, etc.

 - Egg shells or molted skins on bedding or furniture.

 - Musty odor from bed bug scent glands.